 District Attorney General Glenn Funk

 The District Attorney General for the 20th Judicial District is responsible for the prosecution of all alleged violations of state criminal laws that occur within Metropolitan Nashville and Davidson County.
 Both felony and misdemeanor crimes are prosecuted by the District Attorney’s Office as well as the criminal acts of juveniles (persons less than eighteen (18) years of age).
 District Attorney General Glenn R. Funk was sworn in to office on August 28, 2014.
 He became Davidson County’s 36th District Attorney and only the third since 1966.
-General Funk was re-elected to another eight year term in 2022.
+General Funk was re-elected to another eight-year term in 2022.
 Under his leadership, the District Attorney’s Office is focused on prosecuting violent crime in our community and protecting vulnerable victims.

 “The District Attorney’s Office is committed to public service, fairness and justice for all.
 Our focus is on protecting vulnerable victims from violent crimes and to make sure victims have the best lawyer in the courtroom.
 Our mission is to make Nashville a safe place to raise a family and grow a business.”